Telegram Channel Admin: Permissions Guide

 A bot managing paid channel access needs Invite Users via Link and Ban Users at minimum.
 Invite Users via Link lets it generate single-use invite links for paying fans.
 Ban Users lets it remove members when their access expires.
 Tools like Paprika handle this setup automatically.

-Running a paid Telegram channel means getting your admin permissions right from day one.
-Set up your human admins with only the permissions they need, add a bot like Paprika with Invite Users and Ban Users, and let automation handle the membership enforcement while you focus on creating content worth paying for.
+Getting your telegram channel admin permissions right from day one means less firefighting later.
+Set up human admins with only the permissions they need, add a bot like Paprika with Invite Users and Ban Users, and check the Recent Actions log weekly to catch mistakes early.

 Ready to automate your paid channel?
 Open Paprika in Telegram and add it as an admin in under a minute.
 For more step-by-step creator guides, browse the Telegram tutorials library.